fabri1983/signaling_server/README.md

 ## Run with Docker and test Distributed Event Bus with Hazelcast

 - *NOTE*: this guide is only valid for Spring Boot Fat WAR due to internal WAR structure.
+If it's a JAR then modify scripts accordingly.

 - First pack the Signaling Server in a Fat WAR artifact using Spring Boot maven plugin:
 ```bash